IntersectMBO/plutus/doc/docs-revamp/dev-onboarding-quick-setup.md

    - `saveVal` is a helper function that saves and writes the validator script to a file.
    - `printVestingDatumJSON` is a helper function to print the vesting datum in JSON format, given a public key hash and a deadline in ISO 8601 format.

-### Section 1: Importing the required modules and functions
+### Section 1: Importing the required modules and functions (formatting hard to follow if coding along, easy if copy/paste)

 ```haskell
 {-# LANGUAGE DataKinds         #-}